Mieszko I: Marriage and conversion to Christianity

-Still other motives were responsible according to Gallus Anonymus, who claimed that it was Dobrawa who convinced her husband to change his religion.
-Likewise chronicler Thietmar attributes Mieszko's conversion to Dobrawa's influence.
+Still other motives were responsible, according to Gallus Anonymus, who claimed that it was Dobrawa who convinced her husband to change his religion.
+Likewise, chronicler Thietmar attributes Mieszko's conversion to Dobrawa's influence.
 There are no reasons to negate Dobrawa's role in Mieszko's acceptance of Roman Catholicism; however, crediting rulers' wives with positive influence over their husbands' actions was a common convention at that time.

 It is generally recognized that the baptism of Mieszko I took place in 966.
-The place is unknown; it could have had happened in any of the cities of the Empire (possibly Regensburg), but also in one of the Polish towns like Gniezno or Ostrów Lednicki.
+The place is unknown; it could have happened in any of the cities of the Empire (possibly Regensburg), but also in one of the Polish towns like Gniezno or Ostrów Lednicki.
 The belief that the baptism was accomplished through the Czechs in order to avoid the dependence on Germany and the German Church is incorrect, because Bohemia would not have its own church organization until 973.
-At the time of the baptism of Mieszko the existing Bohemian church establishment was a part of the Regensburg diocese.
+At the time of the baptism of Mieszko, the existing Bohemian church establishment was a part of the Regensburg diocese.
 Thus, if the Polish ruler accepted the baptism through Prague's mediation, it had to be sanctioned in Regensburg.
-However, the religious vocabulary (words like baptism, sermon, prayer, church, apostle, bishop or confirmation) were adopted from the Czech language and had to come from Dobrawa's entourage and the church elements that arrived with her.
+However, the religious vocabulary (words like baptism, sermon, prayer, church, apostle, bishop or confirmation) was adopted from the Czech language and had to come from Dobrawa's entourage and the church elements that arrived with her.
 Perhaps with her also came the first Polish bishop, Jordan.
-It could be that the reason for the Czech preference of Mieszko was the existence in Bohemia of a mission which followed the precepts of the Byzantine Greek brothers and later saints Cyril and Methodius, who developed and performed the liturgy in the Slavic rite, more readily understood by Mieszko and his subjects.
+It could be that the reason for the Czech preference for Mieszko was the existence in Bohemia of a mission which followed the precepts of the Byzantine Greek brothers and later saints Cyril and Methodius, who developed and performed the liturgy in the Slavic rite, more readily understood by Mieszko and his subjects.
 The Slavic rite church branch had survived in Bohemia for another hundred years after Mieszko's baptism.